colinstein/dotfiles/README.md

 Flagging messages as spam for icloud to detect also seems like a good use of my time even though I don't really have a problem with spam getting through.

+### Weechat
+All the weechat stuff is stored in ~/.weechat Apart from installing plugins I think all that will have to be done manually is installing the token.
+That whole section above needs to be gutted.